AT&T Inc. (T) Stock is expected to grow

-RBC Capital Mkts raised the price target for the AT&T Inc. (NYSE:T) stock to “a Sector perform”.
-The rating was released on July 22, 2021.
-The research report from Scotiabank has upgraded the stock from Sector Underperform to Sector Perform, with a price target set at $31.
-The stock was upgraded by UBS, who disclosed in a research note on May 21, 2021, from Neutral to Buy and set the price objective to $35.
-In their research brief published May 21, 2021, New Street analysts upgraded the AT&T Inc. stock from Neutral to Buy with a price target of $35.
+Argus raised the price target for the AT&T Inc. (NYSE:T) stock from “a Buy” to “a Hold”.
+The rating was released on July 27, 2021.
+We previously noted in another research note published on July 26, 2021 by Deutsche Bank that reiterated the stock to a Buy with a price target of $37 for T stock.
+The research report from RBC Capital Mkts has resumed the stock to Sector Perform, with a price target set at $30.
+In their research brief published June 16, 2021, Scotiabank analysts upgraded the AT&T Inc. stock from Sector Underperform to Sector Perform with a price target of $31.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.